Open and transparent management of personal information

 We may disclose your personal information to companies in the Insurance Australia Group, our agents, claims and loss assessors, claims managers, authorised representatives, local and overseas service providers, other insurers, reinsurers, mailing houses and document service providers, financial institutions, auditors, insurance and claim reference agencies, recovery agents, credit agencies, lawyers, accountants, loss assessor and adjusters, financial or investigative service providers, internal dispute resolution officers and dispute resolution providers such as the Australian Financial Complaints Authority (AFCA).

-We use and disclose your personal information for the purposes of providing insurance, administering your insurance policy, claims handling and dispute resolution.
+We use and disclose your personal information for the purposes of providing insurance, administering your insurance policy, claims handling, dispute resolution and fraud mitigation.
 We may also use your personal information to improve our products and services.

 We won't use or disclose your personal information for other purposes unless you've given us your consent.
 There are circumstances where we may use or disclose your personal information for purposes other than those mentioned above.
 We'll only do this if you'd reasonably expect us to and the other purpose is related to the purposes we've described above.
 In addition, we may disclose personal information if we're required to or we're permitted by law.